 Applying for a Legal Change of Name

-Individuals 18 years of age or older must submit an original criminal record check that must be received in our office within 14 days of the date indicated on your criminal record check results.
+Individuals 18 years of age or older must submit an original criminal record check that must be received in our office within 14 days of the date indicated on your criminal record check results from the RCMP or your local police service.
+Criminal record checks from other organizations will not be accepted.
 If your criminal record check indicates you have a criminal record, you must submit a criminal record check that requires you to be fingerprinted by your local police or RCMP.

 Contact eHealth Saskatchewan if you want to legally change your given name(s) and/or your surname for any reason, other than: